Syntax Mechanics

 TypeScript allows IIFEs to accept generic type parameters.
 The generic type is declared before the parameter list and instantiated at the invocation operator.Semicolon Prefixing

 When an IIFE follows another statement in a file, it is a standard syntactic practice to prefix the grouping operator with a semicolon.
-This prevents the TypeScript compiler from incorrectly interpreting the IIFE’s grouping operator as a function call on the preceding line’s evaluated result.Master TypeScript with Deep Grasping Methodology!Learn More
+This prevents the TypeScript compiler from incorrectly interpreting the IIFE’s grouping operator as a function call on the preceding line’s evaluated result.Tired of Poor TypeScript Skills?
+Fix That With Deep Grasping!Learn More